 They have received counseling and good care from us.
 To reach their full potential, all they need now is the kind of security that only a real family can provide.

 Youth Villages offers an array of training, support and assistance to potential adoptive parents.
 Many adoptive parents also are eligible for continuing adoption subsidies from the state.

 We began our adoption program in 1999 as a natural extension of our treatment foster care program.
 For some people, fostering a child with special needs is the first step toward adoption.
-Many of our foster parents adopt the children in their homes when they become eligible for adoption.
+Many of our foster parents adopt the children in their homes when they become eligible for adoption in Tennessee.
 Other parents come to us with adoption as their immediate goal.